-Finally, once you leave the scene the steps you take in the days after the accident should include the following:
+Finally, once you leave the scene the steps you take in the days after the trucking accident should include the following:

 - Once a claim has been filed, you will be given a claim number.
 The file will be assigned to an insurance adjuster to investigate and manage the claim.
-It may be a couple of days before this adjuster calls yo on the claim.
+It may be a couple of days before this adjuster calls you on the claim.
 Don’t wait too long for the adjuster to get back with you.
 You will want to be proactive in resolving this matter.
 They are interested in protecting their insured, not you.

 - If they admit to liability of their insured, great.
 You have passed step one.
 Now step two: agreeing on the value of the damages (property and bodily injury) and other losses, including downtime claims.
 This takes research and organization on your part.

 - If the adverse adjuster does not admit to liability, they will not pay you.
 In order to get paid for your damages to your property and loss of profit while unable to work, you now have two choices.
-You can either file a claim with your insurance company or you can sue the adverse part and/or their insurance company in the hopes the judge will rule in your favor.
+You can either file a claim with your insurance company or you can sue the adverse party and/or their insurance company in the hopes the judge will rule in your favor.